-Karen, voice and piano teacher at the New Jersey School of Music, obtained her Music Education Degree from Baptist Bible College.
+Karen obtained her Music Education Degree from Baptist Bible College.
 She continued her music training at the Kodaly Center of America in Boston, Massachusetts and Rowan University in Glassboro, New Jersey.

 Karen is a state certified music educator and has taught vocal and general music in several private and public schools throughout the area.
 She has enjoyed directing more than 30 Musical and Dramatic productions.

 She also started a Mommy and Me music program called Sing & Sign which has held classes in Cherry Hill and Shamong.
 She has enjoyed researching the power of music to strengthen a child's mind, not just musically but also verbal skills, patterning skills, logic, mathematical and reading skills, along with analytic and creative skills.
 She notes that movement activities also develop fine and gross motor skills.
 This research has enflamed a passion to grow a preschool music program in the area.

 Karen has authored a book, "Singing Without Tension", and uses the philosophy taught in that book to teach her students.
 She believes each lesson should be tailored to the needs and goals of the student and should always include proper breathing, diction and singing techniques.